vasylshpak/react-chat/README.md

-React Online Chat with firebase and Google authentication
+React Online Chat with firebase and Google Authentication